jaantollander/masters-thesis/content/30_monitoring.md

 <!-- computing differences on the fly -->
 Initially, we computed the difference between the two counters on the monitoring clients and stored them in the database.
 Since we used a constant interval, the differences were proportional to the rates explained in Section \ref{computing-rates}, making database queries easy and fast.
-However, we discovered that if we lose a value, we cannot interpolate it, and the information is lost.
 Also, computing the differences in the monitoring clients makes the design more complex and error-prone.

 <!-- parsing the entry identifier -->